aesc-silicon/elements-sdk/README.rst

 Elements SDK
 ============

-The Elements Software Development Kit (SDK) is a bundle with various projects included to build a complete Open Source Microcontroller Unit (MCU) and firmware.
+The Elements Software Development Kit (SDK) is a bundle of various projects to build a complete Open Source Microcontroller Unit (MCU) and the needed Operating System for them.
 Moveover, it provides a tool to easily generate all parts and helps to debug.

 The complete documentation is uploaded to `https://phytec-labs.github.io/elements-sdk/`_ or can be build manually as described in `Documentation`_.